Stop predicting: Know the private pilot oral questions & prepare.

 The private pilot oral exam is the verbal part of your checkride.
 The DPE will ask questions during the oral exam to test your aeronautical knowledge.

-At this stage, you would have already passed the FAA written test.
+You would have already passed the private pilot FAA written test at this stage.
 If you scored more than 90% on your written test, the examiner will likely not ask questions regarding aeronautics.

-Most of the questions will be relevant to actual flying.
+Most of the questions will be on the following:

 - Federal Aviation Regulations;